 Accompanied by the Noord Nederlands Orkest (NNO; English, North Netherlands Symphony Orchestra), Russian concert pianist Sofia Vasheruk plays Pyotr Ilyich Tchaikovsky’s Piano Concerto No. 1 in B-flat minor, Op.
 23. Conductor: Stefan Asbury.
 Recorded during the Young Pianist Festival in Amsterdam on 24 November 2013.

 Conducted by Valery Gergiev, one of the finest orchestras in the world, the Vienna Philharmonic plays Nikolai Rimsky-Korsakov‘s Scheherazade, Op.
 35, a symphonic suite composed in 1888.
 Recorded during the Salzburg Festival in 2005.

-Berliner Philharmoniker (Berlin Philharmonic Orchestra) plays Ludwig van Beethoven’s Symphony No. 3 in E-flat major, Opus 55.
-Conductor: Herbert von Karajan.
+Conducted by Herbert von Karajan, the Berliner Philharmoniker (Berlin Philharmonic Orchestra) plays Ludwig van Beethoven’s Symphony No. 3 in E-flat major, Opus 55.
 The symphony marks the beginning of the creative middle-period of the German composer.
-It also known as Sinfonia Eroica (Italian), meaning Heroic Symphony in English.
+It is also known as Sinfonia Eroica (Italian), meaning Heroic Symphony in English.
 It was first performed privately in […]

 Accompanied by the Southwest German Radio Symphony Orchestra (SWR Sinfonieorchester Baden-Baden und Freiburg), French classical pianist Hélène Grimaud performs Johannes Brahms’ Piano Concerto No. 1 in D minor, Op.
 15. Conductor: Michael Gielen.
 Recorded on April 17, 2005.